Managing Custom Buildpacks

 enable or disable specifies whether to allow apps to be pushed with the buildpack.
 This argument is optional, and defaults to enable.
 While a buildpack is disabled, app developers cannot push apps using that buildpack.

-The example below shows the
+The following example shows the output from running the

-cf buildpacks output after the administrator added
+cf buildpacks command after the administrator added

 $ cf buildpacks Getting buildpacks... buildpack position enabled locked filename ruby_buildpack 1 true false buildpack_ruby_v46-245-g2fc4ad8.zip nodejs_buildpack 2 true false buildpack_nodejs_v8-177-g2b0a5cf.zip java_buildpack 3 true false buildpack_java_v2.1.zip python_buildpack 4 true false buildpack_python_v2.7.6.zip